octobercms/docs/console-commands.md

     php artisan plugin:refresh AuthorName.PluginName

-<a name="plugin-rollback-command"></a>
+Use the `--rollback` option to only destroy the database tables without recreating them.

-### Rollback Plugin
+    php artisan plugin:refresh AuthorName.PluginName --rollback

-`plugin:rollback` - Rollback the specified plugin's migrations.
-The second parameter is optional, if specified the rollback process will stop at the specified version.
+You may also specify a version number with the `--rollback` option to stop at a specified version.

-    php artisan plugin:rollback AuthorName.PluginName 1.2.3
+    php artisan plugin:refresh AuthorName.PluginName --rollback=1.0.3

 <a name="plugin-list-command"></a>
 ### List Plugins